hocgin/ErrorKit/README.md

 }
 ```

-It is super simple and clear.
-We named it `Throwable` which is consistent with the `throw` keyword and has the common `able` ending used for protocols in Swift (like `Codable`, `Identifiable` and many others).
-And it actually requires a field and that field is named exactly like the `localizedDescription` we call when catching errors in Swift, making errors intuitive to write.
+This protocol is simple and clear.
+It’s named `Throwable` to align with Swift’s `throw` keyword and follows Swift’s convention of using the `able` suffix (like `Codable` and `Identifiable`).
+Most importantly, it requires the `localizedDescription` property, ensuring your errors behave exactly as expected.

-With this we can simply write:
+Here’s how you use it:

 ```swift
 enum NetworkError: Throwable, CaseIterable {